lydiakatsis/zsl-acoustic-monitoring-scripts/README.md

         - CityNet - select 1 GPU and Tensorflow 2.8 environment
         - BirdNet - No GPUs, 16 CPUs and Tensorflow 2.8 environment
 3. Open JupyterLab
-4. Download the .ipynb script from this repository that you want to use, and drag it into the finder on the JupyterLab screen
+4. Download the .ipynb script that you want to use from this repository , and drag it into the finder on the JupyterLab screen
 5. Open the notebook, and follow the instructions within.

 # Handy Vertex AI Notebook commands #